Jeff Erbert | 7 March, 2025

 Generative AI in drug discovery refers to a subset of artificial intelligence platforms that focus on using existing data to predict how cells will react to a mind-numbing number of manipulations.

-In the not too distant past, the aforementioned AlphaFold 1 achieved first place in the 2018 CASP competition by accurately predicting difficult protein structures without existing templates.
-Then in 2020, AlphaFold 2 repeated this success, achieving unprecedented accuracy, scoring above 90 on the global distance test for two-thirds of the proteins.
-The AlphaFold 2 paper, published in Nature in 2021, has been widely lauded and cited nearly 32,000 times.
+In the not too distant past, the aforementioned AlphaFold achieved first place in the 2018 CASP competition by accurately predicting difficult protein structures without existing templates.
+Then in 2020, AlphaFold repeated this success, achieving unprecedented accuracy, scoring above 90 on the global distance test for two-thirds of the proteins.
+The following AlphaFold paper, published in Nature in 2021, has been widely lauded and cited nearly 32,000 times.

-With that said, traditional methods of novel drug discovery have often involved laborious trial-and-error experiments, but generative AI models, such as generative adversarial networks (GANs) and variational autoencoders (VAEs), can analyze large chemical datasets and create compounds with specific traits, such as strong binding affinity and low toxicity.
+That said, traditional methods of novel drug discovery have often involved laborious trial-and-error experiments, but generative AI models, such as generative adversarial networks (GANs) and variational autoencoders (VAEs), can analyze large chemical datasets and create compounds with specific traits, such as strong binding affinity and low toxicity.

 Generative AI also enhances virtual screening, a critical step in drug discovery that involves evaluating vast chemical libraries to identify potential active compounds.
 By predicting how different molecules interact with specific biological targets, these generative AI models can focus on compounds that are most likely to succeed while also revealing new treatment applications for existing conditions.